2022 ADA Web Accessibility Standards & Requirements

 The Web Content Accessibility Guideline: De Facto Standard for Digital Accessibility

 The WCAG is an internationally recognized set of guidelines for digital accessibility.
 It was established and is managed by the international web standards group, the W3C.
 The WCAG is currently in version 2.1 and comes in 3 levels: A, AA, AA.
 The de facto standard in the US - recognized (yet not set) by the DOJ, the courts, and advocates is the WCAG 2.0 A, AA.
 Version 2.1 emerged in 2018 and website owners are now being held to this standard.
 These are the requirements that virtually all demand letters, federal and state lawsuits, DOJ, and Dept of Education actions have called for.
-Regardless of how firm this standard may technically be, in practice, if you wish to avoid litigation and wish to make your website accessible, the working standard for digital accessibility in 2020 is WCAG 2.1 A, AA in the United States (and Canada).
-Vesion 2.2 is expected in 2022 and WCAG 3.0 is on the horizon.
+Regardless of how firm this standard may technically be, in practice, if you wish to avoid litigation and wish to make your website accessible, the working standard for digital accessibility is WCAG 2.1 A, AA in the United States (and Canada).
+Vesion 2.2 is expected late in 2022 and WCAG 3.0 is on the horizon.

 WCAG Website Compliance Standards

 Website accessibility standards break down to four basic principles: Perceivable, Operable, Understandable, Robust.
 The following overview includes limited examples for the sake of providing an "overview".
 Refer to the WCAG 2.1 for details.

 Perceivable - Information and user interface components must be presentable to users in ways they can perceive.

 This means that users must be able to perceive the information being presented (it can't be invisible to all of their senses).

 - Provide captions and other alternatives for multimedia.

 - Create content that can be presented in different ways, including by assistive technologies, without losing meaning.